alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 * **Advanced**: here you could add advanced options like *Enabling API key creation* to perform some automation on your Grafana instance through API calls like creating dashboards and *Deterministic outbound IP* to get a fixed IP address for the outbound connectivity useful in many filtering scenarios
 * **Permission**: this tab lets you customize default permission settings like disabling the Monitoring Reader on the target subscription or adding more Grafana administrator to the instance (only you as a default)

-Once created, you can find your instance in the Azure portal and see on the overview your Grafana instance URL on the Endpoint section:
+Once created, you can find your instance in the Azure portal and see on the overview your Grafana instance URL in the Endpoint section:

 <section class="row">
   <div class="col-md-1"></div>